passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 }
 ```

-You can also add a query to return all the scores for a given address for a certain time period.
-This can be useful if you want to filter your responses so that it only returns scores that have been _updated since your last request._
+You can also add a query to return all the last submitted scores for a given address based on the timeperiod that you submitted their address to the scorer.

 The two possible query parameters are `last_score_timestamp_gt` and `last_score_timestamp_gte`.
-The difference between the two is that `_gt` (standing for 'greater than') returns updated scores that were created by your scorer instance strictly _after_ the given time, whereas `_gte` (standing for 'greater than or equal') returns updated scores after or at the same time as the given time.
+* `last_score_timestamp_gt` (standing for 'greater than'): This parameter returns the address' last submitted scores that were submitted to your scorer instance _after_ the specified time.
+* `last_score_timestamp_gt` (standing for 'greater than or equal'): This parameter returns the address' last submitted scores that were submitted to your scorer instance _after or at the same time as_ the specified time.

-The argument should be provided in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

 For example: